HaruhiAisaka/SpaceShooter/README.md

 # SpaceShooter
 Created a space shooting game based on one of the projects from "Complete C# Unity Game Developer 2D" class.
+Completed all projects and all 55 hours of lecture matterial.
 Link to course: https://www.udemy.com/course/unitycourse/.

 Learned: